+The learning and operations teams also meet regularly to discuss development and improvements etc. The suggested changes and reasons for those changes are recorded and tracked within BARBRI systems.
-- 3.6 Company employees including course designers and the learning team frequently attend events relevant to the legal sector, legal tech, lawyering skills, and legal education and incorporate what they have learned or observed into the continuous development of the courses. - 3.7 The Company has access to a large network of legal academic contractors who are used to help deliver the courses.
-The rest of the employees make up the executive, sales, marketing, and operations teams.

-4. REQUIREMENT 3 - THE PROVIDER HAS SUFFICIENT AND APPROPRIATE FACILITIES, LEARNING RESOURCES AND STUDENT SUPPORT SERVICES TO DELIVER A HIGH-QUALITY ACADEMIC EXPERIENCE

-- 4.1 In practice, this means that course approval processes ensure that there are appropriate facilities, learning resources and student support services to deliver a high-quality academic experience. - 4.2 The Company has grown significantly from 15 employees in 2018 to 53 in 2022.
+- 3.5 The course design is informed by the Company's learning and operations teams.
+These include subject matter experts who specialise in creating accurate course content, with the learning team utilising current education practices and the Company's 50+ years' experience to decide the most effective way to deliver the course design.
+As mentioned above student feedback and frequent reviews also inform the design of the Company's courses.
+Student learning outcomes and other data including feedback, outcomes and course progress, and where appropriate, analysis of exam results, analysis of results in particular areas of the course, exam data from the SRA and how frequently certain topics are tested, all inform SQE course design.
+For practice specific courses, feedback from institutional partners or law firm clients will also be incorporated into any updates or course improvements. - 3.6 Company employees including course designers and the learning team frequently attend events relevant to the legal sector, legal tech, lawyering skills, and legal education and incorporate what they have learned or observed into the continuous development of the courses. - 3.7 The Company has access to a large network of legal academic contractors who are used to help deliver the courses.
+The rest of the employees make up the executive, sales, marketing, and operations teams. - 4.
+REQUIREMENT 3 THE PROVIDER HAS SUFFICIENT AND APPROPRIATE FACILITIES, LEARNING RESOURCES AND STUDENT SUPPORT SERVICES TO DELIVER A HIGH-QUALITY ACADEMIC EXPERIENCE - 4.1 In practice, this means that course approval processes ensure that there are appropriate facilities, learning resources and student support services to deliver a high-quality academic experience. - 4.2 The Company has grown significantly from 15 employees in 2018 to 59 in 2024.
 In 2019, there were an average of 31 employees.
 The significant increase from 2018 to 2019 was due to some organic growth but mainly to the Altior acquisition and 13 of their employees.
-Of the 53 employees for 2022, 13 employees are on the learning and course delivery teams that deal with course design and delivery to students. - 4.3 The course materials are reviewed for accuracy and currency by the Company's course designers.
+Of the 59 employees for 2022, 13 employees are on the learning and course delivery teams that deal with course design and delivery to students. - 4.3 The course materials are reviewed for accuracy and currency by the Company's course designers.
 The course designers are subject matter experts in their field.
-They have access to Lexis Nexis and other learning resources that deliver notifications to the user when there are updates made to relevant legislation, statute, law etc. - 4.4 The Company ensures each cohort of students registered on the SQE courses receive resources and support which are sufficient for the purposes of ensuring a high-quality academic experience for students and that the students succeed in and beyond higher education. - 4.5 For SQE1 all course content is available online.
-The student is also sent: - 4.5.1 a welcome message containing the course welcome pack; - 4.5.2 course schedule; - 4.5.3 workshops/strategy sessions schedule; - 4.5.4 hardcopy materials namely study guide volume 1 and study guide volume 2; - 4.5.5 hardcopy and online final revision guide, accessible via the Digital Bookshelf; - 4.5.6 student handbook; - 4.5.7 form to request additional support; and - 4.5.8 exam booking and registration guides. - 4.6 For SQE2 all course content is available online.
-The student is also sent: - 4.6.1 a welcome message containing the course welcome pack; - 4.6.2 workshops/strategy sessions schedule; - 4.6.3 a hardcopy study guide also accessible via the Digital Bookshelf; - 4.6.4 student handbook; and - 4.6.5 form to request additional support; and - 4.6.6 the students are also sent a course schedule which changes on each intake depending on course duration and group to which the student is assigned. - 4.7 The course materials are reviewed for accuracy and currency by the Company's course designers. - 4.8 The Company ensures students are well versed in answering the multiple-choice questions when it comes to the exams in SQE1 and are well equipped for the skills testing in SQE2.
-The course provides 2500+ multiple choice questions.
-All these questions are problem questions, namely single best answer questions.
-These questions look for application of law to the facts, all the answers provided are possible answers, but students must choose which is the most correct.
+They have access to Lexis Nexis and other learning resources that deliver notifications to the user when there are updates made to relevant legislation, statute, law etc. - 4.4 The Company ensures each cohort of students registered on the SQE courses receives resources and support which are sufficient for the purposes of ensuring a high-quality academic experience for students and enabling them to succeed in and beyond higher education. - 4.5 For SQE1 all course content is available online.
+The student is also sent additional course informational material depending on their current course of study.
+The list of this material can be found in BARBRI's Annual and Interim Course Review Policy.